zhangchl007/MCW-App-modernization/Hands-on lab/Manual-resource-setup.md

 2. Run the downloaded installer.

-3. Select **Next** on each of the screens, accepting to the license terms and privacy policy in the process.
+3. Select **Next** on each of the screens, accepting the license terms and privacy policy in the process.

 4. Select **Install** on the Privacy Policy screen to begin the installation.